objectionary/lints/src/main/resources/org/eolang/motives/errors/lt-incorrect-unlint.md

 +unlint abracadabra
 ```

-Because lint with name "abracadabra" doesn't exist(perhaps at some
+Because a lint named "abracadabra" doesn't exist (perhaps at some
-point this lint will be added and this example will become correct :) )
+point this lint will be added and this example will become correct).

 Correct: